ghinda/durruti/README.md

 Durruti aims to make isomorphic component-based JavaScript web apps easier to develop.
 It's focused on simplicity rather than performance.

+It uses an incremental DOM approach for patching.
+Components can use any sort of string-based templates.

 It doesn't do view model binding or event listeners on it's own.
 It takes a DIY approach and gives you have full control on when to re-render components, or how to handle events.

 ## Features

 * **Lightweight:** No dependencies, the client-side libraries are just `~4KB`.
 * **Simple Components:** Components are basic JavaScript classes/functions with three methods.
-* **Store:** Optional store library with change events and shared state between server and browser.
+* **Store:** Optional store library with change events.
+Makes it easy to share state between client and server.
 * **Static Site Generator:** Generate a static website from an isomorphic app.

 ## How to use